 HOW TO PICK A GOOD ONE

-The pork loin should be pale pink, If you can find one that has a section of darker pink (almost red), you’ve just hit the mother-load because you’ve found one with the tender and flavorful ribeye-end still attached.
+The roast should be pale pink, If you can find one that has a section of darker pink (almost red), you’ve just hit the mother-load because you’ve found one with the tender and flavorful ribeye-end still attached.

 PORK LOIN VS. PORK TENDERLOIN

 Pork loin and pork tenderloin are not the same cut, and recipes for the two should not be used interchangeably.
 As mentioned above, roasts range from 2 to 4 pounds, whereas a tenderloin is a smaller, long cut that usually weighs about 1 pound.

 Pork loin and pork tenderloin are not cut from the same part of the animal, and in fact, look really different — pork tenderloin is thin and small, while a pork loin is wide enough that you can cut steak-like pieces from it – TheKitch’n

 Boneless Pork Loin Roasts are packaged individually, while pork tenderloin, on the other hand, typically comes in a package of two.

 - Canola, Avocado, or Olive Oil